Fairbanks Museum and Planetarium: Events and outreach

-During closure due to the COVID-19 pandemic, the planetarium hosted live online events, answering questions submitted by local residents and students about the topics, including the 2020 Winter Solstice Jupiter-Saturn Conjunction, featuring telescope views and descriptions of the two planets and their moons, live coverage of the Mars 2020 Perseverance rover landing, hosted by Fairbanks science communicators, featuring live telemetry from NASA JPL during the craft's descent, and a commemoration of Yuri's Night 2021, the 60th anniversary of Vostok 1, 40th anniversary of STS-1, the first flight of the Mars 2020 Ingenuity helicopter, as well as International Space Station port relocations and crew rotations of Soyuz MS-17/18 and Dragon Crew-1/2 happening around the same occasion.
-In July 2021, the museum hosted an event both on-site and online with Dr. Jennifer Gruber, an program manager and engineer working on NASA's Artemis Program at the Moon, providing updates about the program including SLS, HLS, and CLPS developments, and taking questions from the audience.
+During closure due to the COVID-19 pandemic, the planetarium hosted live online events, answering questions submitted by local residents and students about the topics, including the 2020 Winter Solstice Jupiter-Saturn Conjunction, featuring telescope views and descriptions of the two planets and their moons, live coverage of the Mars 2020 Perseverance rove landing, hosted by Fairbanks science communicators, featuring live telemetry from NASA JPL during the craft's descent, and a commemoration of Yuri's Night 2021, the 60th anniversary of Vostok 1, 40th anniversary of STS-1, the first flight of the Mars 2020 Ingenuity helicopter, as well as International Space Station port relocations and crew rotations of Soyuz MS-17/18 and Dragon Crew-1/2 happening around the same occasion.
+In July 2021, the museum hosted an event both on-site and online with Dr. Jennifer Gruber, a program manager and engineer working on NASA's Artemis Program at the Moon, providing updates about the program including SLS, HLS, and CLPS developments, and taking questions from the audience.

-For the upcoming 2024 North American Solar Eclipse, the museum is expecting a greater event than that of 2017, as the path of totality will be passing over the area of Vermont, providing a more spectacular viewing opportunity.
+For the 2024 North American Solar Eclipse, the museum expected a greater event than that of 2017, as the path of totality will be passing over the area of Vermont, providing a more spectacular viewing opportunity.

-Night Owl Club

-In 2020, during the pandemic, the planetarium began the Night Owl Club for the Vermont public and space enthusiasts alike, producing a monthly livestream in which presenters discuss each month's astronomy and spaceflight news headlines, as well as written-form space news articles for online and print publication.
-Future plans include a monthly club meeting at the museum, following the construction of the Science Annex, which will include an "astronomy deck" for telescope operation.
-The club also serves to promote events at the museum/planetarium, such as live coverage of launches and space missions, and other space events in the area such as astronomy parties.

 Praise and recognition

 The museum was listed on the National Register of Historic Places in 2008.
 The listing included one contributing building and two contributing objects.

-In 2010, Yankee magazine named Fairbanks as the second best history museum in New England.

 On 10 August 2018, the museum obtained the world record for the largest astronomy observation event, with over 1500 people attending a live night sky astronomy lesson, as well as telescope demonstrations and other educational displays.
 The event was certified by Guinness World Records and covered by Vermont Public Radio and local news media.

 In 2019, the museum's weather station surpassed its 125th anniversary, and was recognized by the World Meteorological Organization, National Weather Service, and NOAA as the second oldest regular meteorological observation station in North America, after the Blue Hill Meteorological Observatory, having begun a continuous streak of weather observations in early 1894.